Bernartice (Trutnov District): Geography

 Bernartice is located about 9 km northeast of Trutnov and 48 km north of Hradec Králové, on the border with Poland.
 It lies in the Broumov Highlands.
 The highest point is the hill Mravenčí vrch at 837 m above sea level.
 The Ličná Stream flows through the municipality.

 History

 The first written mention of Bernartice is from 1297.
 It was founded during the colonization during the reign of King Ottokar II of Bohemia, probably around 1260.

-During the World War II, the German occupiers operated a subcamp of the Gross-Rosen concentration camp in the village in which over 400 Jewish women deported from various countries were subjected to forced labour.
+During World War II, the German occupiers operated a subcamp of the Gross-Rosen concentration camp in the village in which over 400 Jewish women deported from various countries were subjected to forced labour.
 The camp was liberated in May 1945.

+Demographics

+Transport

+The I/16 road (the section from Trutnov to the Czech-Polish border in Královec) passes through the municipality.

+Bernartice is located on the railway line Trutnov–Sędzisław.

 Sights

-The Church of the Assumption of the Virgin Mary is the landmark of the municipality.
-This Baroque church was built in 1677–1678.
+The main landmark of Bernartice is the Church of the Assumption of the Virgin Mary.
+It was built in the Baroque style in 1677–1678.